Why You Should Carry Them

 For many years Jim carried a earlier generation of this model.
 They held up very well after years of abuse and he is still happy with them.

 Nikon Monarch 7 8×30

 We have never used them, but they have received excellent reviews and Nikon binoculars have a reputation for durability and optical quality.
 In many reviews these are the gold standard small light binoculars that other models are compared to.

 Zeiss Terra 8×32 ED

 18.0 oz, MSRP $370, actual price ~$300.

 Jim is currently using this model for backpacking.
-They were provided for free by Zeiss in exchange for a review and some social media chatter.
+They were provided for free by Zeiss.
 This relatively new line from Zeiss is less durable and much less expensive than the top-of-the-line Zeiss models.
 The optical clarity is quite good, but the long-term durability is unclear.

 For top of the line optics and exceptional durability with unlimited lifetime warranties (including replacement for binoculars damaged in abusive situations), one must spend more money, and that is beyond the scope of this list.